reworkhow/SBayesAPP/README.md

 ## 🛠 Installation

-SBayesAPP is written in Julia and uses some Python and R scripts for preprocessing and visualization.
+SBayesAPP is written in Julia and uses some R scripts for preprocessing and visualization.

 ### Dependencies
 - Julia 1.8.x